General Relativity without paradigm of space-time covariance, and resolution of the problem of time: 2. Theory of gravity without the paradigm of full spacetime covariance

 It must be pointed out that the Hamiltonian density above involves a square root and its rigorous definition through spectral decomposition remains a most formidable challenge.
-While this is not necessarily a defect of the theory, issues in quantum gravity which involve the rigorous non-perturbative definition of the Hamiltonian operator are thus not yet addressed in the current work.
+While this is not necessarily a defect of the theory, issues in quantum gravity that involve the rigorous non-perturbative definition of the Hamiltonian operator are thus not yet addressed in the current work.
 There are some intriguing and encouraging signs.
-Out of the many possible alternatives which respects 3-covariance (rather than the more restrictive 4-covariance of Einstein's theory), Horava's power-counting renormalizable `detailed balance' form of the Hamiltonian constraint \cite{Horava} (or its slight generalization discussed above which also yields a dimensionless coupling constant in the highest order term $C^{ij})$ is essentially pinned down by the square-root and positivity of the Hamiltonian density.
+Out of the many possible alternatives that respect 3-covariance (rather than the more restrictive 4-covariance of Einstein's theory), Horava's power-counting renormalizable ``detailed balance" form of the Hamiltonian constraint \cite{Horava} (or its slight generalization discussed above which also yields a dimensionless coupling constant in the highest-order term $C^{ij})$ is essentially pinned down by the square root and positivity of the Hamiltonian density.